erbmatr/kayak/README.md

 🔸 Visualization
 → Interactive maps created with Plotly for intuitive and dynamic exploration

-### **Smart Recommendations**
+### **Smart recommendations**
-The application analyzes and ranks destinations using real-time weather metrics such as:
+The application analyzes and ranks destinations using weather metrics such as:

-Rainfall probability
+- Rainfall probability

-Temperature
+- Temperature

-Humidity
+- Humidity
+- Wind
+- Cloud

-It then pairs those insights with top-rated hotels in each location, making it easy to identify the most appealing destinations — and where to stay once you're there.
+It then pairs those insights with top-rated hotels in each location, making it easy to identify the most appealing destinations and where to stay once you're there.

-🗺️ Focus Area: France 🇫🇷
+Focus area: France

 The system was applied to a curated list of 35 iconic French cities, including: Paris, Lyon, Marseille, Colmar, Annecy, Biarritz, Eguisheim, Bormes-les-Mimosas, and many more.

-This scope allowed for a diverse range of styles and regions — from cultural capitals to coastal escapes — while ensuring high data quality and personalization.
+This scope allowed for a diverse range of styles and regions from cultural capitals to coastal escapes while ensuring high data quality and personalization.

 ### **Preview**
 Two interactive maps were designed as part of the project: